-Fernalds Neck is a 1.7 mile lightly trafficked loop trail located near Lincolnville, ME that features a lake and is good for all skill levels.
+Fernalds Neck is a 1.7 mile lightly trafficked loop trail located near Lincolnville, Maine that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 NO DOGS!!
 Good to know before you go.
 Lovely trails, easy going, wonderful lake views.
 Would give a 5 star review if my dog was welcomed ;-)

 Black Sheep ..